Mihail0708/Html-CSS-task/README.md

-The correct vresolution for these tasks is 1920 / 1080 at 100%.
+The correct resolution for these tasks is 1920 / 1080 at 100%.